1 vs. 100 (2009 video game): Summary

 The game came in two variations: 1 vs. 100 Live and 1 vs. 100 Extended Play.
 The Live version was hosted by Chris Cashman in North America and James McCourt in the UK and Ireland, and places a single contestant as "The One" against a group of 100 that make up "The Mob", with the rest of the players making up "The Crowd".
 The One has the opportunity to win up to 10,000 Microsoft Points, credited to their Xbox Live account, while the remaining members of The Mob divide up the winnings and each win an Xbox Live Arcade game if they are able to eliminate The One.
 The top three players in The Crowd win the XBLA game as well.

 The hosts and players were represented by Xbox Live Avatars.
-The game was free to all Xbox Live gold subscribers and was supported by advertising revenue.
+The game was free to all Xbox Live Gold subscribers and was supported by advertising revenue.
 Seasons lasting 13 weeks consisted of various 30-minute extended play sessions followed by live two-hour episodes airing Tuesday and Friday (Fridays and Saturdays during the first season).

 Season 2 of 1 vs. 100 began on November 19, 2009 in France, Germany, the United States and Canada, and on November 20, 2009 in the United Kingdom and in the Republic of Ireland.

-On July 15, 2010, Microsoft confirmed that 1 vs. 100 wouldn't return for a third season.
+On July 15, 2010, Microsoft confirmed that 1 vs. 100 would not return for a third season.

-On November 11, 2021, multiple gaming news outlets have started reporting rumors saying a revival of the game is in development, according to journalist Jeff Grubb, who claimed on his Giant Bomb show that the game is currently in active development at AltspaceVR, which is part of Microsoft’s Mixed Reality division.
+On November 11, 2021, multiple gaming news outlets have started reporting rumors saying a revival of the game was in development, according to journalist Jeff Grubb, who claimed on his Giant Bomb show that the game was in active development at AltspaceVR, which was part of Microsoft's Mixed Reality division.